yasoob/nrc-exporter/README.md

 # :running: NRC Exporter

 Download your runs from Nike Run Club and convert them to GPX format that can be imported in other running apps.
+I wrote an article about how I reverse engineered the NRC APK [at my blog](https://yasoob.me/posts/reverse-engineering-nike-run-club-using-frida-android/).
+You might find it a fun read if you are into that sort of stuff.

 ## :page_with_curl: Introduction